albertintech/apai/docs/amendments/fpsa/introduction.md

 - **Limitation on Rights** -- Rights under this Amendment do not protect speech deliberately designed to undermine democratic institutions through coordinated disinformation, nor do they shield foreign state actors conducting information warfare against the United States.

-- **Definitions** -- The Amendment defines four load-bearing terms: demonstrably false, substantial platform, material harm, and political speech.
+- **Definitions** -- The Amendment defines six load-bearing terms: demonstrably false, substantial platform, material harm, political speech, democratic processes, and substantially irreversible.
 The substantial platform threshold is set at the capacity to reach 100,000 persons within a 30-day period.

 ## Documentation